 I think I’d make a good ‘Lettering Legend’?

-If you’ve stumbled upon this post and feel you match the criteria of being referenced as a lettering legend, please do get in contact with me.
+If you’ve stumbled upon this post and feel you match the criteria of being referenced as a lettering legend, please do get in contact with me by using the button in the bottom right corner.
 I am looking to provide a varied selection of legends and where both the internet and world are so huge, I may not have come across your lettering work just yet.